psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 If fhe miht know in any wife.
 To wete whereof he were come;
 This was hyr thoght al their fome
-She thoght to wode hyr men to tame '
+She thoght to wode hyr men to tame,
 That file myght knowe hym by his game.
 On the morow whan yt was day
 To her men fhe gan to fay,